Testing Simultaneous Diagonalizability: Two-sample test

-where $\lambda_i$ are the eigenvalues of $\widecheck{\Sigma}$, and $\nu_{i,j} \stackrel{i.i.d.}{\sim} \chi^2(1)$ for $i \in \{1, \dots, \widehat{r}_{1,2}(\varepsilon)\}, ~ j=1, 2$.
+where $\lambda_i$ are the eigenvalues of $\widecheck{\Sigma}$, and $\nu_{i,j} \stackrel{i.i.d.}{\sim} \chi^2(1)$ for $i \in \{1, \dots, r_{1,2}\}, ~ j=1, 2$.
 Furthermore, the variance of the limit is $\var(Z) = 16 \tr(\widecheck{\Sigma})$. \end{prop}

 According to \autoref{lem:asyerror}, the error term $\Delta_\varepsilon$ in \eqref{eqn:delta1} is still asymptotically unbiased.
-However, with a mild choice of matrix dimension $d$, its asymptotic variance, which represents the perturbation range, is comparable with the magnitude of the test statistic $\Gamma_2^\#(\varepsilon)$ in \eqref{eq:projTest.Est}, as the matrix $\widecheck{\Sigma} \in \mathbb{R}^{\widehat{r}_{1,2}(\varepsilon) \times \widehat{r}_{1,2}(\varepsilon)}$ is generated by well-conditioned matrices $(M_1, M_2, \widehat{\Sigma}_1, \Sigma_2)$.
-Hence, even with the relaxed test introduced in \autoref{prop:alt.behave}, there are no guarantees that the test statistic could be a valid one in real applications.
+However, with a mild choice of matrix dimension $d$, its asymptotic variance, which represents the perturbation range, is comparable with the magnitude of the test statistic $\Gamma_2^\#(\varepsilon)$ in \eqref{eq:projTest.Est}, as the matrix $\widecheck{\Sigma} \in \mathbb{R}^{r_{1,2} \times r_{1,2}}$ is generated by well-conditioned matrices $(M_1, M_2, \Sigma_1, \Sigma_2)$.
+Hence, even with the relaxed test introduced in \autoref{thm:LLRest}, there are no guarantees that the test statistic is valid in real applications.
 The weighted projections $\widehat{A}_i$, however, could sometimes be useful while problem setup or interests change.

+On the other hand, due to the lack of stochastic convergence results for optimization with respect to the common eigenvectors $V$, the consistency rate of plugging $\widehat{V}$ from `\textit{(W)JDTE}' along with its inverse $\widehat{U} = \widehat{V}^{-1}$ into \eqref{eqn:eigvP} for $\widehat{P}_i$ remains unclear.
+However, as long as the optimization procedure fails to improve the original $1/c(n)$ rate in \Cref{ass:normal} with positive probability, the analogous derivations will lead to a similar conclusion as \autoref{lem:asyerror}.

-In fact, if with the knowledge of common eigenstructures, say, the eigenvectors are known or a reference square matrix is exactly provided to possess the shared eigenvectors, one can simply re-define the space matrices $P_1$ and $P_2$ using such prior information to make this particular approach applicable with reasonably strong test power.
+On the contrary, if one has confident prior knowledge of common eigen-structures, one can simply define the space matrices $P_1$ and $P_2$ using such prior information to make this particular approach applicable with reasonably strong test power.
+In addition to the direct access to the common eigenvectors for constructing \eqref{eqn:eigvP}, knowledge of common eigen-structures could also be that, when defining \eqref{eqn:polyP}, there is a reference square matrix which shares eigenvectors with the matrices to be tested.